Acute Kidney Injury

 - A physical exam

-- Blood and urine tests—to look for levels of certain proteins
+- Blood and urine tests—to measure levels of toxins and protein

 Care depends on the cause of AKI and how serious it is.
 Care may involve: